ii887522/hydro/docs/functions/collection_ext.md

 ```ts
 function subtract<T extends NumbersHashable> (am: { [k: string]: T[] }, bm: { [k: string]: T[] }): { [k: string]: T[] }
 ```
-It removes objects from the first map where they exist in the second map and returns it.
+Removes objects from the first map where they exist in the second map and returns it.

 `am` The map to remove objects from.

 `bm` The map which contains the objects to be searched from the first map for removal.

-It returns The first map without objects that exist in the second map.
+Returns The first map without objects that exist in the second map.

 ### **Example usage:**
 ```ts